jakoenterprise/documentation/source/includes/_infrastructure.md

 ```

 This is the process that ensures inventory updates and new products are moved into the Magento DB from the warehouse management system (RMS) (see [diagram](https://docs.google.com/drawings/d/1RATPCf7aXYLFEkBYrMuZVwgQXGSmOsSlFLZNL4JplqA/edit)). **You'll need SSH access and MySQL access to make this happen.**

+### Build an AMI or Vagrant Box

+The Packer process will build a new AWS AMI **and** a new Vagrant box for development (which is stored in S3).
+Please review the [`build.json`](https://github.com/jakoenterprise/infrastructure/blob/18b85c6eee6973945ef35ea04f6e1bbc5c1e7010/manage/packer/build.json) file for more details.

+1. Update the `box_version` in `manage/packer/build.json`

+2. `bash bin/build.sh`